info442-spr22/e-team/Specification.md

 # E-Safety Project Specification

 ## Problem Statements
-As students at the University of Washington start to live off campus due to the pandemic and limited dorm capacity, safety with students walking home at night becomes a crucial issue.
+As students at the University of Washington start to live off campus due to the pandemic and limited dorm capacity, safety with students walking home becomes a crucial issue.
 Many off-campus UW students have little access to resources that can help them secure a route home that shows no threat to their safety, especially during night time.

 Furthermore, current existing apps focus more on students who live on campus and only pinpoint sites regarding previous crime incidents but do not consider alternative factors that students concern when it comes to choosing a safer route.
 To investigate further on such topics and learn about our target audience’s struggles, we conducted a survey among university students currently living in the U-District area.